 La Villa, in the Trentino-Alto Adige region of Italy, is situated at the foot of the Sassongher Mountain linking with the Dolomites’ famous Sella Ronda ski circuit.
 Located between Corvara and San Cassiano, it is one of the main ski villages in the region of Alta Badia - a UNESCO world heritage site.More information

-Set in the Südtirol’s charming Gardena valley, Selva is a gateway to the famous Sella Ronda skiing circuit, where you can ski around the gigantic limestone monoliths of the Gruppa Sella.
+Set in the Südtirol’s charming Gardena valley, Selva is a gateway to the famous Sella Ronda skiing circuit, where you can ski around the gigantic limestone monoliths of the Gruppo Sella.
 This delightful and not particularly challenging 31 mile tour can be achieved fairly easily in a day.

 Ortisei (AKA St Ulrich), the truly picturesque old community and cultural centre of Val Gardena, can all too easily be overlooked by skiers based in Selva – especially those intent on ticking off as many resorts as they can on the celebrated Sella Ronda tour.

-The Val di Fassa stretches from Canazei and Campitello, with their spectacular views of the Passo Sella and Passo Pordoi to the mediaeval town of Moena, with skiing at Alpe di Lusia and Passo San Pellegrino.More information
+The Val di Fassa stretches from Canazei and Campitello, with their spectacular views of the Passo Sella and Passo Pordoi to the medieval town of Moena, with skiing at Alpe di Lusia and Passo San Pellegrino.More information

 The Milky Way is an international ski area linking Sestriere, Sauze d'Oulx, Sansicario, Cesana and Claviere in Italy with Montgenèvre in France.
 Hosting the 2006 Winter Olympics here meant that the ski area was meticulously upgraded.More information